 Jim Cashman is an veteran of the software industry for over 45 years, and serves as an advisor to numerous high tech companies.
 He most recently served for 20 years in the CEO and Executive Chairman roles of ANSYS, Inc. which grew from $50 million to over $1 billion in revenues over his tenure.
 During that span, ANSYS was one of the top 5 public technology companies in terms of total shareholder returns, while joining the S&P500 and NASDAQ-100.
 He has evangelized Simulation Driven Product Development which enables organizations to develop virtual prototypes, resulting in reduced testing, faster time-to-market, and better quality products.
 As such, he has been featured in many publications, as well as on CNBC, CNN, FBN, Bloomberg and other on-air networks.

-Eric Liu is a Partner and Global Co-Head of Healthcare at EQT.
-EQT is an alternative asset management firm headquartered in Sweden, with €41 billion in assets under management.
-He joined in 2014 to establish and build out the firm’s large-cap buyout operations in the U.S. The firm is currently investing EQT VIII, an €11 billion private equity fund raised in 2018.
-Eric led the firm’s investments and serves on the Board of Directors of Aldevron, Certara, Waystar, and Press Ganey (former).
-Prior to joining EQT, Eric spent ten years at Warburg Pincus where he was responsible for private equity investments in the healthcare sector, including Bausch & Lomb, Tornier, ev3, and DexCom.
-Earlier in his career, he worked in private equity at The Blackstone Group and in early-stage venture capital at Draper Fisher Jurvetson.
+Eric Liu is a Partner, Head of North American Private Equity, and Global Co-Head of Healthcare at EQT.
+EQT is an alternative asset management firm headquartered in Sweden, with over €77 billion in assets under management.
+He joined in 2014 to establish and build out the firm’s large-cap buyout operations in the U.S. The firm is currently investing EQT IX, a €15.6 billion private equity fund closed in 2021.
+Eric led the firm’s investments and serves on the Board of Directors of Certara, Parexel, and Waystar, and was previously responsible for Aldevron and Press Ganey.

 Eric has a B.A. in Applied Mathematics, phi beta kappa, from Harvard University and an MBA from the Stanford Graduate School of Business, where he was an Arjay Miller Scholar.

 Mr. McLean is the Senior Partner, Healthcare Group at Arsenal Capital Partners, a New York City-based private equity firm.
-Previously, Mr. McLean was a founding Partner of Merrill Lynch Capital Partners, Inc. McLean serves on a number of corporate boards including WCG Clinical, CellCarta, BioIVT and Value Demonstration.
+Previously, Mr. McLean was a founding Partner of Merrill Lynch Capital Partners, Inc. McLean serves on a number of corporate boards including WIRB Copernicus Group, Inc., Accumen, Inc., CellCarta, and Best Value Healthcare LLC.
 He is the Chairman and a founder of the International Biomedical Research Alliance.

 Mr. Slaine holds an A.B., magna cum laude, from Amherst College and an MBA from Harvard University.